Black tea is rich in antioxidants and may provide health benefits, including improved heart and gut health and a reduced risk for certain diseases.

 Polyphenols are a type of antioxidant found in certain foods and beverages, including black tea.

-Groups of polyphenols, including catechins, theaflavins and thearubigins, are the main sources of antioxidants in black tea and may promote overall health (3).
+Groups of polyphenols, including catechins, theaflavins, and thearubigins, are the main sources of antioxidants in black tea and may promote overall health (

-In fact, one study in rats examined the role of theaflavins in black tea and the risk of diabetes, obesity and elevated cholesterol.
-Results showed that theaflavins reduced cholesterol and blood sugar levels (4).
+In fact, one study in rats examined the role of theaflavins and thearubigins in black tea and the risk of diabetes, obesity, and elevated cholesterol.
+Results showed that theaflavins and thearubigins reduced cholesterol and blood sugar levels (

-Another study examined the role of catechins from green tea extract on body weight.
-It found that those who consumed a bottle containing 690 mg of catechins from tea on a daily basis for 12 weeks showed a decrease in body fat (5).
+An older study examined the role of catechins from oolong tea on body weight.
+It found that those who consumed 690 mg of catechins from tea on a daily basis for 12 weeks showed a decrease in body fat (

 Black tea contains another group of antioxidants called flavonoids, which benefit heart health.

-Consuming them on a regular basis may help reduce many risk factors for heart disease, including high blood pressure, high cholesterol, elevated triglyceride levels and obesity (7).
+Consuming them on a regular basis may help reduce many risk factors for heart disease, including high blood pressure, high cholesterol, elevated triglyceride levels, and obesity (

 Adding black tea to your daily routine is an easy way to incorporate antioxidants into your diet and potentially reduce your risk of future health complications.